tweag/python-monorepo-example/content/blog/2022-11-03-blog_recompilation.md

 [^safety]:
     Even if the target module uses Template Haskell or a plugin, it is safe to hide the interface files from Bazel's caching mechanism.
-    As mentionned in previous notes, in those cases, it could happen that recompilation is required whereas no ABI hash changed.
+    As mentioned in previous notes, in those cases, it could happen that recompilation is required whereas no ABI hash changed.
     But the object files of all the modules it depends on is given as input to the Bazel rule compiling this kind of module.
     Hence any modification affecting an object file will trigger recompilation, no matter its impact on the ABI hash.